- Home

 Product Reviews

-1. Makonde Purchase Review 5 Star Review
+Makonde Purchase Review

-Posted by on 24th Jul 2021
+Posted by Dr. George Morris on 24th Jul 2021

 Recently I added the exquisite Makonde piece to my African Art Collection.
 I had interest in this piece for sometime and was delighted that Kwaku of Dafco Gallery gave me the opportunity to obtain it.
 Over the past 15 years Dafco has been a source of rare, authentic non commercial Artifacts.
 In addition to providing an array of items Kwaku has played a major role in educating his customers about the cultural context in which these pieces were created and utilized.